Some gratuitous advice on why and how to keep a written log detailing your science.

 - Record equipment details (brand, model number, sensitivity).
 In some circumstances it is important to record serial number, just in case there was something unique about the item you used.
 For growth chambers, always record bulb type and wattage (and brand name).

 - Sometimes, personal information should be noted.
 If you are interested in observing behavior of nearby wounded bulls, it might be good to note whether you are wearing a red shirt.
-Similarly, behavior of mosquitoes might be inadvertently changed if you smell bad or are wearing perfume.
+Similarly, behavior of mosquitoes might be inadvertently changed if you smell bad or foolishly applied a coating of Axe Body Spray in the morning.
 Strange details like this can be important down the road.
+These personal details are especially important if you are conducting psychology research, where what you are wearing and whether you’re cute will influence the answers you get.

 - Record names of people providing assistance with data collection, techniques, statistical advice, equipment loans, stipend support, supplies funds.
-Write this information down immediately so that you remember to include it in your future “acknowledgements” sections.
+Write this information down immediately so that you remember to include it in your future acknowledgements sections when you publish your research.
 Keep notes about phone conversations and e-mail interactions.

 - Make quick drawings of experiment set-ups, location of experiment in laboratory or greenhouse, etc. For field experiments, include a sketch of where field site is situated.
 These sketches do not have to be works of art.